Legal marijuana and life insurance

-Smoking marijuana up to 3 times in one week still lets you get rated as a non-smoker in the eyes of an insurance provider.
+Smoking or consuming marijuana (including edibles) up to 3 times in one week still lets you get rated as a non-smoker in the eyes of an insurance provider.

 Once you hit the number 4 in a week, most life insurance companies will charge a rating (a classification that leads to a substantial price increase in your insurance premium).
 If you are a daily marijuana smoker you’ll have a tough time getting approved for traditionally underwritten life insurance.
 In such cases, non-medical life insurance providers can be a coverage option, albeit at an even higher premium than fully underwritten policies.

 This is still a huge change; it will lead to substantially lower premiums for casual smokers who had been previously classified as a smoker.
 Monthly life insurance premiums can sometimes double for smokers vs. non-smokers.

 Many observers expected there to be changes to the auto and home insurance industries when marijuana was legalized; while there are signs of cannabis-related home insurance claims, it does not seem to have affected auto insurance drastically.
 As more data emerges, changes will undoubtedly come based on cannabis consumption.